ckeditor/ckeditor4-docs/guides/dev/example_setups/README.md

 All setups above used some additional plugins which are not included by default in basic/standard/full distributions.

-There are multiple ways of loading CKEditor library inside an application, each of them having its pros and cons, that are especially important when more and more multiple additional plugins are loaded.
+There are multiple ways of loading CKEditor library inside an application (each of them having its pros and cons) that are especially important when multiple additional plugins are loaded.
 For better understanding of key differences also read [CKEditor Best Practices](#!/guide/dev_best_practices) and [Advanced Installation Concepts](#!/guide/dev_advanced_installation>).

 ### Manual download & installation of additional plugins (not recommended)

-Although at first glance it looks like the simplest way of adding plugins to CKEditor, it is not only inefficient but also may result in headache when trying to add a plugin A, that requires plugin B, that requires plugin C (...and so on).
+Although at a first glance it looks like the simplest way of adding plugins to CKEditor, it is not only inefficient but also may result in headache when trying to add a plugin A, that requires plugin B, that requires plugin C (...and so on).

 In a brief summary it involves the following steps: